shanest/wccfl43/content/cfp.md

 ---
 eleventyNavigation:
-  key: Call for Papers
+  key: Call for Abstracts
   order: 1
 ---

-# Call for Papers
+# Call for Abstracts

-Blah blah blah
+TBA